 Managing Feature Releases

 There are two components to managing feature releases.
 The first is determining what features we will work on next.
-I have already discussed our process for this in my post, How We Manage Cognito Forms Feature Requests.
 The key here is we use a public Trello board, our Idea Board, to track all feature requests from our customers and ask for comments and up-votes on these features to help us understand and prioritize these features.
 Also, this public board allows our customers to visually see what we are working on and what features we have already released.
 When handling support or answering questions on Stack Exchange we frequently reference features on this board and encourage our customers to subscribe to cards (features) they are interested in so they can receive email notifications when updates occur.

 When we start working on the next feature release, we start this process in Trello by creating a new release board.
 These release boards contain a standard set of release management lists, including In Progress, Failed Testing, Ready for Testing, Testing and Ready for Release.
 We start by copying the features from our Idea Board that we have just promoted to In Progress into the same lane on the release board.
 At this point we have a complete copy of the public features we plan to implement and a clean board for each iteration/release to work with (a good thing for LEAN development).
 We also name the release board for the set of big features planned for the release, such as our upcoming Localization & Zapier release: